rkaysen63/School_District_Analysis/README.md

   `ths_10to12_passing_math_reading_percentage = ths_passing_math_reading_count / ths_gr10to12_count * 100` <b>
   Finally, these new percentages had to be inserted into `school_summary_df`, replacing the ones that were there. <b>
   `new_ths_passing_math_reading_percentage = per_school_summary_df.loc["Thomas High School", "% Overall Passing"] = ths_10to12_passing_math_reading_percentage`

+README markdown is not fully functional.
+`code` works sometimes in the README and other times looks like a word with tick marks around it.
+<b> doesn't appear to work at all, but at least "<b>" not showing up in the README.
+*italics* looks like it is working inside the edit but doesn't show as italics in the README.